Chief of police: Germany

 In Germany, the police are structured at the state level.
 As a result, every State Police Department has its Chief of Police, and the titles for these chiefs vary from one state to another.

 India

 In India, the police are structured at the state level.
 As a result, every State Police Department has its Chief of Police, and the titles for these chiefs vary from one state to another.
-The Chief of Kerala Police has the title of "State Police Chief".
+The most common title of a state police chief is Director General of Police (DGP), which is also the highest police rank in the state police forces.
+Multiple officers may hold the DGP rank, but only one serves as the Head of the Police Force (HoPF).

-Most Indian state police departments generally has more than one officer with the rank of Director General (DG), because of which one of the officers with the rank of Director General is appointed to the position of the Director General of Police.
-The other common titles includes, Director General of Police, Director General and Inspector General of Police.
+Most Indian state police departments generally has more than one officer with the rank of Director General (DG), because of which one of the officers with the rank of Director General is appointed to the position of the Director General of Police (Head of Police Force).
+In Kerala, the police chief is officially designated as the State Police Chief, while holding the DGP rank.
+The other common titles includes, Director General and Inspector General of Police (DG & IGP).

-The Chiefs of Municipal Police Force has the title of Commissioner of Police (CP).
+The chief of a municipal police/metropolitan police force holds the title of Commissioner of Police (CP).